tari-project/rfcs/src/RFC-0303_DanOverview.md

 and broadcast this over BFT consensus to each other and within, see [Emergent Cerberus](https://www.radixdlt.com/post/cerberus-infographic-series-chapter-vi).
 Each transaction should contain all the metadata(signatures etc.) to validate the transaction.

+### Network view
+Because the base layer is a decentralized network, we can never be 100% certain about the view of the network from each individual node.
+We must also ensure that re-orgs cannot influence the second layer.
+To circumvent these two problems, we need the network of the second layer to lag by the base_layer_lag, and all height decisions must be used with the height_grace period.

+The base_layer_lag is defined as the number of base_layer blocks that must pass before the block is used on the second layer.
+If we go by a day delay, we must use 720 as the base_layer_lag.
+This means that if, for example, a VN publishes a registration transaction that is mined at height 1000, the VN will only be seen as being registered at height 1720.

+The height_grace period is defined as the height +- the height_grace when consensus rules are implemented.
+The base layer has 2-minute block intervals, this gives enough time for a block to reach the entire network so that the network is at the same height when a new block comes in, and they can make decisions on the height.
+With the second layer, the delay times are much less and near instantiations.
+And every VN determines its own view of the base_layer via its connected base_node.
+Going with the previous VN registration example: if a VN registers on height 1000, and it is now height 1720, it can now participate in a VNC.
+But if the other VN in the network's base_node is only at height 1719, it will refuse to connect in a VNC with the new VN because the base_layer_lag has not been passed yet.
+To circumvent this problem, we add the height_grace.
+If we define this as two blocks, the VN will determine consensus rules with this in mind.
+So with the previous example, the VN will allow the new VNC to participate because it is within the height_grace.
+This principle is very similar to the [FTL] in the header timestamp.

 [base layer]: Glossary.md#base-layer
 [validator node]: Glossary.md#validator-node
 [validator node comittee]: Glossary.md#validator-node-committee
+[FTL]: RFC-0120_Consensus.md#FTL